Underdetermination in Classic and Modern Tests of General Relativity: Modern Tests

 Many of the other prominent tests of GR amount to further tests that depend on the Schwarzschild solution.
-These include Shapiro time delay \parencite{Shapiro}, strong field tests of the gravitational redshift of light outside of a supermassive black hole \parencite{GRAVITY:2018ofz}, strong field tests of the perihelion precession of a star orbiting a supermassive black hole \parencite{GRAVITY:2020gka}, and gravitational lensing \parencite{Bartelmann:2016dvf} (with light deflection being the first example of this kind of test).
+These include Shapiro time delay \parencite{Shapiro}, gravitational redshift of light outside of a supermassive black hole \parencite{GRAVITY:2018ofz}, perihelion precession of a star orbiting a supermassive black hole \parencite{GRAVITY:2020gka}, and gravitational lensing \parencite{Bartelmann:2016dvf} (with light deflection being the first example of this kind of test).
 All of these tests use the Schwarzschild solution as a starting point for determining the predictions that the experiments probe and consequently, NCTII will agree with GR and with the geometric trinity more generally.
 On the other hand, the Schwarzschild solution is not the only GR solution that has undergone rigorous testing.
 The Friedmann-Lemaitre-Robertson-Walker (FLRW) solution of GR is a foundational cornerstone of modern cosmology and has likewise been studied empirically extensively \parencite{Planck:2018vyg}.
 Yet, here again as \textcite{Obers} show, NCTII likewise has a solution that reproduces FLRW cosmology in much the same way that it reproduces the results of the Schwarzschild solution.
-Thus, NCTII and GR are also in agreement regarding all of these modern tests.
+Thus, NCTII and GR are also in agreement here.

+It is only at the most cutting edge of modern tests that NCTII and the geometric trinity diverge.
+Most prominently, astrophysical systems such as the in-spiral of black holes and/or neutron stars probe the `strong gravity' regime (as opposed to the `weak gravity' regime of local/solar system tests) and require full numerical treatments of the Einstein field equations to model their dynamical behavior \parencite[Sect.~5.1]{Will}.
+Just as importantly, these kinds of systems have long been of great interest due to the possibility of them producing observable gravitational wave signatures.